Wednesday, March 6, 2024

 The young symptomatic patients present with fever, pharyngitis, cervical adenopathy, and upper and lower respiratory infection.
 A morbilliform skin rash is generally present, however, skin rashes of various other kinds are also seen.
 Blood tests may show atypical lymphocytes but the heterophile antibody test is negative (modified Paul Bunuel Test)

-In more serious infections - hemolytic anemia and thrombocytopenia are be present.
+In more serious infections - hemolytic anemia and thrombocytopenia are being present.
 Gastritis and colitis may develop.
-When GI and urinary systems are infected. a prolonged viral shedding is common occurrence.
+When GI and urinary systems are infected, a prolonged viral shedding is common occurrence.
 Meningoencephalitis, myelitis, retinitis, uveitis and neuropathy are some of the serious aspect of nervous system infection.

-The definitive diagnosis is by detecting DNS of CMV by PCR method.
+The definitive diagnosis is by detecting DNA of CMV by PCR method.
 Blood, urine, and saliva are suitable for PCR test but blood test gives the most conclusive evidence of CMV infection.
-In post transplant patients tissue biopsy is the preferred test.
+In post transplant patients, tissue biopsy is the preferred test.

 Important clinical situation of CMV infection.